pzhp/pzhp1.github.io/_posts/2018-03-10-VS-Code-degin.md

 - Write Extension/LanguageServer/DebugAdaptor and debug them
 	1) run DebugAdaptor process, attach to it in vscode by "debugSerer:4711" in launch.json
 	2) merge DebugAdaptor code with extension togerther
+	3) LS: client is written by extension which launch server process with listen port.
+When need debug server, attach to the listen port.
 - Contribution concept
 - Launch configuration: validate, edit tips, inital value(package.json, DebugConfigurationProvider )